 LIS 415: Information Organization

-Topic Areas: The unit explores the basic descriptive metadata elements that are used to create records for information resources.
+Topic Areas: The unit explores conceptual models to describe the universe of information, various principles for description and access, and the basic descriptive metadata elements that are used to create records for information resources.
 Includes descriptive elements, IFLA LRM, RDA, and Dublin Core.
+It also describes the process of choosing access points for works and expressions.

 Learning Objectives: